Dance, Fools, Dance: Plot

-Due to their inheritance being wiped out overnight, the siblings are forced to fire their wait staff, sell their belongings, and work to earn a living.
+The siblings are forced to fire their servants, sell their belongings, and work to earn a living.

-Bonnie decides to get a man's job and winds up as a cub reporter for a newspaper, while Rodney decides to get involved with a beer-running gang, but things begin to escalate for him quickly.
+Bonnie winds up as a cub reporter for a newspaper, while Rodney gets involved with a beer-running gang, but things begin to escalate for him quickly.

-On one caper, Rodney drives the get away car after his gang guns down a rival group, leaving Rodney emotionally scarred.
-Things only get worse when Bonnie's journalist colleague Bert Scranton (Cliff Edwards) finds out too much, and Gang chief Jake Luva (Clark Gable) orders Rodney to murder him under threat of death, leaving him no choice but to go through with it.
+On one caper, Rodney drives the getaway car after his gang guns down a rival group, leaving Rodney emotionally scarred.
+Things worsen when Bonnie's colleague Bert Scranton (Cliff Edwards) finds out too much, and gang chief Jake Luva (Clark Gable) orders Rodney to murder him under threat of death.

-Bonnie is given the task of investigating the murder of her colleague, and she infiltrates Jake Luva’s club as a dancer, eventually learning the horrifying truth that her brother is the murderer.
+Bonnie is given the task of investigating the murder of her colleague, and she infiltrates Jake Luva’s club as a dancer, eventually learning the horrifying truth that her brother is the murderer during an evening at Luva's apartment.
+She slips out and goes to see her brother, then returns to her own apartment -- where Jake and another gang member are lying in wait for her.

-Jake soon catches on to her act though, and he ambushes Bonnie, intending to kill her.
-However, Rodney arrives just in time and a shootout occurs, with Bonnie barely escaping with her life.
-As the authorities arrive, Jake and his henchmen are dead, but so is Rodney ... and Bonnie cradles his head and cries.

-Pulling herself together, Bonnie phones the paper and through tears she reports on the details of the story, including the role that her brother played.
+However, Rodney arrives just in time and a shootout occurs.
+As the authorities arrive, Jake and his henchman are dead, but so is Rodney; Bonnie cradles his head and cries.
+Pulling herself together, Bonnie phones the paper and through tears she reveals the truth about Bert's death and her brother's role.

-Despite the paper wanting to keep her on, Bonnie decides that she wants to get away from it all, and as she leaves she meets an old friend who is still rich, and the movie ends as the two kiss, with the implication that they married and lived happily ever after.
+Despite the paper's wanting to keep her on, Bonnie decides that she no longer wants to work for the paper.
+As she leaves the office, she's met by a former beau who is still rich, and the movie ends as the two kiss, with the implication that they later marry.